 The Alliance Theatre (originally 1903 Charter Hotel) first opened in 1937 and is known for its striking Art Moderne architecture.
 The theatre has gone through several renovations and is still operating today as a first-run movie theater.

-The theatre is believed to be haunted, although the reports so far describe mischievous, playful ghosts.
-The paranormal encounters include, phantom footsteps that run up and down the aisles, whispers, shadow figures and an uneasy feeling that something unnatural is there.
+The theatre is haunted, although the reports so far describe mischievous, playful ghosts.
+The paranormal encounters include phantom footsteps that run up and down the aisles, whispers, shadow figures and an uneasy feeling that something unnatural is there.

 Visiting Most Haunted Places in Nebraska

 There are many haunted places to visit and investigate in Nebraska.
 Decide on the type of place you want to investigate and then be sure to get permission before setting out.